 Can you use copper mugs for coffee?

-Yes, you can use copper mugs for your coffee as long as the mug’s interior is lined with a non-reactive metal such as stainless steel, tin, or nickel.
-Coffee is acidic and can dissolve some of the copper ions and cause the coffee to taste like metal.
-Ingesting large amounts of copper can cause severe symptoms and poisoning.
+Yes, you can use copper mugs to drink coffee if the mug’s interior is lined with a non-reactive metal such as stainless steel, tin, or nickel.
+The acids in coffee can dissolve the copper ions in plain copper mugs and cause a metallic taste in your coffee and potentially poisoning it.

 Effects of Coffee on Copper Mugs